matteo14c/HaploCoV/docs/source/assign.rst

 Input files are the same as those provided to *assign.pl*.
 Output format is in the same format described above.

 .. warning::
 Since *p_assign.pl* does directly make use of *assign.pl* when it is executed, both scripts need to be in the same folder when invoking *p_assign.pl*.
-Execution will halt and raise an error is *assign.pl* is not found/is not in the same folder as *p_assign.pl*.
+Execution will halt and raise an error if *assign.pl* is not found/is not in the same folder as *p_assign.pl*.

 All input files **MUST** be in the **same folder** from which the program is executed.